Wondering how to see Rome in 3 days?

 If you are not a cat-lover, just know the cats are fed, cared for, and living in the ruins and will not bother you.

 We'll top off our day with the one, the only, the Trevi Fountain.

 My favorite thing about the Trevi fountain is that you can hear it before you see it.

-And that's a wrap for Day 1 of our Rome in 3 Days visit.
+And that's a wrap for Day 1!

-There are many ways to approach this visit but for our purposes, we are going to take a mid-morning tour.
+There are many ways to approach this visit but for our purposes, we are going to take a mid-morning guided tour.

-Most people not staying near the Vatican take the Metro and come out at the Ottaviano stop.
+Most people not staying near Vatican City take the Metro and come out at the Ottaviano stop.